 Installations showcase the potential of ICT and energy design implemented in public spaces for the users’ interaction and participation.
-A full-scale prototypes were designed and fabricated in selected public squares in each city (Barcelona, Prague, Vienna).
-They will used smart and advanced materials and allowed users to participate with it through digital interfaces.
+Full-Scale prototypes were designed and fabricated in selected public squares in each city (Barcelona, Prague, Vienna).
+They used smart and advanced materials and allowed users to participate with it through digital interfaces.

 KEPOS installation, developed during APS Vienna workshop by the students Angelica Lorenzi & Dennis Schiaroli, show-cases the potentials of ICT and energy design implementation into public space.
 With the use of smart technology, it aims to build a community interested in greening urban spaces, getting users involved through social media.

 Concept – Replicability and Scalability in FabLabs